- Religion and Philosophy»

-This is in direct contrast to the church system that tries to get people to conform to some named denominational church template that can be traced back to some man other than Christ.
+This is in direct contrast to the church system that tries to get people to conform to some named denominational church template that can be traced back to some ecclesiastical church man rather than Christ.
 Paul was one who was sent to represent Christ, not himself.
 He was persuaded by Christ and was thoroughly convinced of what he spoke and that is why he was anointed to be able to reason and persuade others too.

 "For I am PERSUADED (pietho), that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, Nor height, nor depth, nor any other creature, shall be able to separate us from the love of God, which is in Christ Jesus our Lord". – Romans 8:38-39

 You can imagine the divine persuasion that Paul had to cause the idol makers to lose money from their products.
-Likewise, if more people followed the ways of Christ and the apostles, the idolatry of the man-made church system would would come to an end because of lost revenues.
+Likewise, if more people followed the ways of Christ and the apostles, the idolatry of the man-made church system would come to an end because of lost revenues.

 For a man named Demetrius, a silversmith who made silver shrines of Artemis, brought A GREAT DEAL OF BUSINESS to the craftsmen. – Acts 19:24